leoncvlt/minim-json-db/README.md

 # minim-json-db

-A minimal, lightweight NoSQL database implementation for node / electron apps with a simple API inspired by MongoDB.
-The data is stored locally as .json files.
+A minimal, lightweight NoSQL database implementation for node.js / electron apps which stores data locally in .json files with a simple MongoDB-inspired API

 ## Usage